 Although the division of assets may seem complicated, using a family lawyer can help simplify the process for you.
 Your lawyer can carry out any mediation required to ensure a ‘just’ and ‘equitable’ division of assets, as well as helping you with the emotional strain of the process.

 Although there may not be a 50/50 split of assets or a set formula for deciding who gets what, a family lawyer can help you work out what you should receive.
-If you’re looking for a property settlement or asset settlement as part of a separation, then call us to see how we can help you.
+If you’re looking for a property settlement or asset settlement as part of a separation, then book a time to speak with us below or call us.